AlexWorx/ALox-Logging-Library/README.md

 * Support for **CMake**, **Eclipse**, **Visual Studio**, **QT Creator**, **Mono Develop** in combination with **GNU/Linux**, **Windows**, **Windows Phone** and **Android**.
 (Windows Phone in current versions not tested any more).
 Porting to other platforms should be easy.

-* Very **fast** to minimize run-time overhead of logging (We just broke our former record and did **one million log lines in a second**, including meta information.
+* Very **fast** to minimize runtime overhead of logging (We just broke our former record and did **one million log lines in a second**, including meta information.
 This was of-course the C++ version doing release logging on release executable).

-* Automatic removal, aka **'pruning'**,  of *debug-log* statements from release code mostly without the need of pre-processor if/endif code  cluttering.
-Optionally also automatic pruning of *release-log* statements.
-(In Java: implemented using [Proguard](http://proguard.sourceforge.net), with provision of ready to use configuration files.

 * Multiple **parallel log streams** with different *filters* and verbosity levels, e.g. for logging to the console and in parallel into a file.

 * **Extensible** with own loggers, which enables dedicated "data drains" (e.g. databases or Internet services) and custom output formatting.
 ALox provides a simple programming interface and internal architecture that is easy to learn, not overloaded by 'factories' and 'factory factories' ;-)

-* Logging of <b>arbitrary objects</b> which means the whole ALox architecture is designed for logging 'objects' instead of just message strings.
-Only the implementation decides whether an object is - and if yes, how - an object is converted into a human readable string.
+* Logging of <b>arbitrary objects</b> which means the whole ALox architecture is designed for logging 'objects' instead of just string messages.
+Only the logger instances which are attached at runtime, decide how logged data might be converted to human readable strings.

 * Scope dependent **Log Data** to add debug variables that automatically get pruned like the debug-logging statments are.